LawnGnome/covid-19-bc-decoder/README.md

-# Getting Started with Create React App
+# `covid-19-bc-decoder`

+This SPA decodes QR codes obtained from BC's COVID-19 vaccine card programme and displays the information within.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so if you know how to manage a TypeScript CRA project, you should be at home.
+Everything below is its usual boilerplate.

 ## Available Scripts